US sanctions Eritrea’s military, ruling party over Ethiopia

 Without “meaningful progress,” Blinken said, such sanctions could be imposed.

+In separate comments to reporters, he expressed concern that Ethiopia, Africa’s second most-populous country, could “implode.”
+Blinken spoke before he visits neighboring Kenya as part of efforts to calm the crisis.

-The sanctions involving Eritrea imposed Friday also targeted Abraha Kassa Nemariam, the head of the Eritrean National Security Office; Hidri Trust, the holding company of the ruling party’s business enterprises; the Red Sea Trading Corporation, which managed the ruling party’s financial interests; and the corporation’s chief executive, Hagos Ghebrehiwet W. Kidan.
+The U.S. sanctions imposed Friday also targeted Abraha Kassa Nemariam, the head of the Eritrean National Security Office; Hidri Trust, the holding company of the Eritrean ruling party’s business enterprises; the Red Sea Trading Corporation, which managed the ruling party’s financial interests; and the corporation’s chief executive, Hagos Ghebrehiwet W. Kidan.